Flag of Western Sahara

 The national flag of Western Sahara or the flag of the Sahrawi Arab Democratic Republic uses a national flag consisting of a black, white and green horizontal tricolor charged with a red star and crescent in the center stripe and a red chevron at the hoist.
 It is used on SADR-controlled areas, while the Moroccan flag is used on the occupied parts of Western Sahara.

-The flag is a combination of the Pan-Arab colors of black, green, white, and red, and the Islamic symbol of the star and crescent.
+The flag is a combination of the Pan-Arab colors of black, green, white, and red, with a star and crescent on the fess point.
 On 27 February 1976 the flag was adopted as the official flag of the Sahrawi Arab Democratic Republic (SADR).
 It is said to have been designed by El Uali Mustafá Sayed, the first president of the SADR.

 Description

 The flag is a tricolor of three equal horizontal stripes (black, white, and green from top to bottom) overlaid by a red triangle issuing from the hoist.
 These are the Pan-Arab colors.
 There is a red star and crescent in the middle stripe.

 Man carrying the flag of Western Sahara, 2011.

 The flag is similar to the flags of the Ba'ath Party, Jordan, Palestine, the Kingdom of Iraq, and the Arab Federation all of which draw their inspiration from the Arab Revolt against Ottoman rule (1916–1918).
 Prior to being the flag of Palestine, it was the flag of the short-lived Arab Federation of Iraq and Jordan.
 The flag of the Arab Revolt had the same graphic form, but the colors were arranged differently (white on the bottom, rather than in the middle).

 Its design is based on that of the Palestinian flag, which in turn was derived from the colors used in the Arab Revolt.
 The star and crescent are considered symbols of Islam, and can be seen on flags of other neighboring Muslim-majority countries such as Algeria and Mauritania.

 Western Sahara flags at a protest in Madrid, 2006.